rubyatscale/packs-rails/README.md

 # Stimpack

-`stimpack` makes integrating with [`packwerk`](https://github.com/Shopify/packwerk) easy and establishes conventions such that packwerk packages mimic the feel and structure of [Rails engines](https://guides.rubyonrails.org/engines.html), without all of the boilerplate.
+`stimpack` establishes and implements a set of conventions for splitting up large monoliths built on top of [`packwerk`](https://github.com/Shopify/packwerk).
 With `stimpack`, new packages' autoload paths are automatically added to Rails, so your code will immediately become usable and loadable without additional configuration.

 Here is an example application that uses `stimpack`:
 ```